0xPolygon/polygon-docs/docs/cdk/getting-started/local-deployment.md

      - `--args-file params.yml` specifies the configuration file to use for the deployment process.
      - `--image-download always` specifies to always download the latest Docker images for the deployment process.

-This command typically takes around 10 minutes to complete and outputs the logs of each step in the deployment process for you to monitor the progress of the chain setup.
+This command typically takes a while to complete and outputs the logs of each step in the deployment process for you to monitor the progress of the chain setup.
 Once the command is complete, you should see the following output:

 ```bash
 Starlark code successfully run.
 No output was returned.